PHFIC/playbook/README.md

-# playbook
-FHIR® Playbook for Public Health
+# FHIR® Playbook for Public Health